User Community Service Desk Downloads

 To create the required Snowflake objects:

-1. Make sure you have the following privileges: CREATE WAREHOUSE, CREATE DATABASE, CREATE SCHEMA, CREATE STAGE.
+1. Make sure that you have the CREATE WAREHOUSE, CREATE DATABASE, CREATE SCHEMA, and CREATE STAGE privileges.
+If you do not have these privileges, contact your Snowflake administrator.

-2. Create the objects according to instructions in Snowflake documentation:
+2. Create the required objects according to the Snowflake documentation:

 To set up a Snowflake user: